The Second Seal Unleashed: The Red Horse of Revelation and the Birth of Global Conflict

 What’s Next…

 I can hear the stomping of hooves from the third of the four horsemen.
-Let’s see what type of war he is going to bring to earth.
+Let’s look at what type of judgment he is going to bring to earth.

 << Rev. 6:1-2 “Who’s on the White Horse of the Apocalypse?” | “Who’s on the Black Horse of the Apocalypse?”
 Rev. 6:5-6 >>